 0308.03F-02 LIMITS AND PRECAUTIONS

-This document provides supporting guidance for implementation of Phase 1 and 2 analyses under the Fire Protection SDP as described in Appendix F. The actual analysis procedure is documented in Appendix F. Th document is intended to serve as a supplemental resource to assist in implementation of, and to foster a greater understanding of, the Appendix F procedure.
+This document provides supporting guidance for implementation of Phase 1 and 2 analyses under the Fire Protection SDP as described in Appendix F. The actual analysis procedure is documented in Appendix F. This document is intended to serve as a supplemental resource to assist in implementation of, and to foster a greater understanding of, the Appendix F procedure.
 This document is considered a necessary companion to the procedure itself.

 The Fire Protection SDP is a simplified tool that generally provides a slightly conservative, nominally order of magnitude assessment of the risk significance of inspection findings related to the fire protection program.
 The Fire Protection SDP is a tool that facilitates NRC analysts obtaining a risk-informed assessment of the significance of a finding.